Greenbrier River Trail Anthony

 Find directions and tips for swimming at Flat Rock on the Greenbrier River near Lewisburg, WV.
 Unofficial spot with picnic and camping nearby.

-Location Details
+Location

-Tucked into the rolling highlands of Greenbrier County, West Virginia, the place where Anthony Creek meets the Greenbrier River is one of those rare finds that feels like a secret even when you're standing right in it.
+Tucked into the rolling highlands of Greenbrier County, West Virginia, the place where Anthony Creek meets the Greenbrier River is one of those rare finds that feels like a discovery even when you're standing right in it.
 Known locally as Flat Rock, this broad, shallow stretch of river sits within reach of Lewisburg, Anthony, and Alvon — small Appalachian communities where the pace slows and the mountains still feel wild.
 The swimming here is unofficial, unguarded, and wonderfully unhurried.

 The landscape surrounding Flat Rock is quintessential West Virginia — dense hardwood forest cascading down hillsides to meet the river, birdsong layered over the sound of moving water, and the clean, green smell of a forest after rain.
 In summer, the canopy fills in overhead and the riverbanks become shaded corridors of fern and wildflower.
 Come autumn, the same hills erupt in amber and crimson, making the short hike in along the Greenbrier hike/bike trail feel like a walk through a painting.
 Wildlife sightings — herons wading upstream, deer picking through the shallows at dusk — are common enough to feel like part of the experience.